hamza0345/cwgroup-main/README.md

     $ npm run dev
     ```

+8. Make sure your localhost link is http://localhost:5173

-8. Open your browser and go to http://localhost:5173, you will be greeted with a template page.
+9. Open your browser and go to http://localhost:8000/login

 ## OpenShift deployment